attsdk/m2x-ios/README.md

 }];
 ```

+#### Errors and Messages

+The errors and messages are handled in the failure block.
+The *error* parameter is a `NSError` object that encapsulate the error information, for example the HTTP status code.
+And the *message* parameter is a `NSDictionary` and contains the response message from the API.

+To get the HTTP status code from *error* use the method `- localizedDescription`.

 ## Demo App

 This repository comes with a simple app that implements some of the API methods.
 It can be found in the following folder: `M2X_iOS`.